 "See this play to experience the beauty of Elizabethan language that was not written by Shakespeare or Marlowe"

-Over the last five years Daniela has produced sixteen original shows: Cristina in the Cupboard, 2013, Rocket man, 2013; Blind Tasting, 2012; Lucy Black, 2012; A Quiet Night in Rangoon, 2011; Bare Boards Brave Heart, 2011; Toy Box, 2011; Life Is Impossible, 2010, A Thing of Beauty, 2010; Talc & Two Gates, 2010; Before The Embrace, 2009; Catherine at Avignon, 2009; and True Times Three, 2008.
+Over the last five years Daniela has produced sixteen original shows: Cristina in the Cupboard, 2013, Rocket man, 2013; Blind Tasting, 2012 / 2013; Lucy Black, 2012; A Quiet Night in Rangoon, 2011; Bare Boards Brave Heart, 2011; Toy Box, 2011; Life Is Impossible, 2010, A Thing of Beauty, 2010; Talc & Two Gates, 2010; Before The Embrace, 2009; Catherine at Avignon, 2009; and True Times Three, 2008.
 Prior to that she produced Gloss, Sold, Turning Up and Dead Money, for Thrown Together Theatre’s "pop-up theatre" experiment; theatre created for performance in a range of eclectic non-traditional venues.
 She has published short stories, poetry and fiction.
 Her debut play, Talc, was produced in 2010.
 Her short play, Sicilian Biscotti, was written and produced for the launch of Women, Power, Culture at New Theatre in 2011.
-Her second full length play, Friday, will be produced in 2013 by Sydney Independent Theatre Company at the Old Fitzroy Theatre.
+Her second full length play, Friday, was produced in 2013 by Sydney Independent Theatre Company at the Old Fitzroy Theatre.
 She also blogs about food, place and time at http://sagesomethymes.wordpress.com

-Paul is a Sydney based writer and director and a founding member of both Thrown Together Theatre and subtlenuance.
+Paul is a writer and director, and is the artistic director of subtlenuance.
 His work has been produced in Sydney, interstate and overseas.
-The plays he has written and directed include Cristina in the Cupboard, 2013; Rocket Man, 2013; Blind Tasting, 2012; Lucy Black, 2012; Toy Box, 2011; Life Is Impossible, 2010; A Thing of Beauty, 2010; Two Gates, 2010; Catherine at Avignon, 2009; Before The Embrace, 2009; True Times Three, 2008; and Dead Money, 2007.
-His play Turning Up was short listed for the Theatre at Risk Festival of New Writing and produced at The Crypt Theatre, Balmain .
-Paul was the writer of Thrown Together Theatre’s “lounge theatre” or "pop-up theatre" projects.
-He has directed Talc by Daniela Giorgi 2010 and A Quiet Night in Rangoon by Katie Pollock 2011.
-He was also the artistic director of subtlenuance's multi-playwright project Bare Boards Brave Hearts, 2011, and The Political Hearts of Children, 2013.
+The plays he has written and directed include Cristina in the Cupboard, 2013; Rocket Man, 2013; Blind Tasting, 2012/2013; Lucy Black, 2012; Toy Box, 2011; Life is Impossible, 2010; A Thing of Beauty, 2010; Two Gates, 2010; Catherine at Avignon, 2009; Before the Embrace, 2009; True Times Three, 2008; and Dead Money, 2007.
+His play Turning Up was produced by Thrown Together Theatre in 2006.
+He has directed Talc by Daniela Giorgi, 2010, and A Quiet Night in Rangoon by Katie Pollock, 2011.
+He has been the artistic director of several multi-playwright projects, including Bare Boards Brave Hearts, 2011, and The Political Hearts of Children, 2013.
 He is also the creator of the character Veronica Kaye.
 Veronica writes the blog Theatre Red at theatrered.wordpress.com

 For enquiries, or to be included in our mail out list to receive updates about our projects, email Daniela or Paul on